 Nursing plays major role in caring the patient.
 Health professionals should prioritize patient needs through creating beautiful living sense and reliance on such need and spiritual attention in designing and developing the care plans.
 It is worth noting that when the

-Patient’s health and sense of beauty are not taken into account the patient might feel loneliness, depression and lost meaning of life.
+Patient’s health and sense of beauty are not taken into account This needs to be more clear, concise, and connected to the discussion the patient might feel loneliness, depression and lost meaning of life.
 That why health care professional should look and deepen different aspect to provide quality of care for their patient

 Definition of Spirituality

 Spirituality is a multidimensional and complex concept which has cognitive, experiential and behavioral aspects.
 The cognitive or philosophical aspects of spirituality include meaning and purpose in life.
 The emotional aspect of spirituality is integrated with hope, love and attachment, inner peace, comfort, support and individual experiences; and the inner spirituality and personal beliefs are its behavioral aspects which are integrated with the outside world (Mok et al. 2010).
+Updated resources needed.

 The foundation of spirituality concept is based on seeking meaning in life and its strange events such as illness.
 The lack of attention to accurate understanding of spiritual care meaning in patients widens the gap between theory and practice (O’brien 2013; Swinton and Pattison 2010).